lapets/modulo/README.rst

 Purpose
 -------
-The library allows users to work with congruence classes (or, equivalently, finite field elements) as objects, with support for many common operations.
+The library allows users to work with congruence classes (including finite field elements) as objects, with support for many common operations.

 Package Installation and Usage
 ------------------------------